debu-sinha/cross-region-model-serving-dab/README.md

 **Problem**: Trying to create a D2D recipient when both workspaces share the same metastore.

 **Solution**: Set `provider_name: "self"` in your configuration.

+### Bundle validation fails with host mismatch

+**Problem**: Error about host in profile not matching bundle configuration.

+**Solution**: This bundle uses your CLI profile or environment variables for the workspace host.
+Do NOT set `host: ${DATABRICKS_HOST}` in the targets section of `databricks.yml`.
+The workspace is automatically determined from your authentication.

 ## Project Structure